scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    yarn cli
    ```

-   This command will create a **new instance** with similar to running `npx create-eth@latest`
+   This command will create a **new instance** which is similar to running `npx create-eth@latest`

    The name mentioned for "Your project name" question will be used as the **extension name**.
 For example, if you provide `eip`, the final extension name will be `eip`.

 4. **Develop the Extension:**
-   Add new files within the instance directory.
+   Add new files within the new instance directory.
 For example:

    ```bash
    # In new terminal window